lronaldo/cpctelera/cpctelera/src/readme.txt

 Section: Welcome to CPCtelera!
    If you want to create games for Amstrad CPC, you are at the right place.
 Welcome to CPCtelera!

-   CPCtelera is a low-level game library for C and assembler programmers wanting to create games on Amstrad CPC.
-You have an easy-to-use, very optimized library with a lot of ready-to-use basic functionalities:
+   CPCtelera is a game development framework including a low-level game library for C and assembler programmers wanting to create games on Amstrad CPC.
+You have an easy-to-use, optimized library with a lot of ready-to-use basic functionalities:
-     * Draw normal and masked sprites
+     * Draw different types of sprites, with and without transparency effects
      * Draw solid colour boxes and speed up sprite trail erasing!
+     * Flip and blend sprites and apply different effects to them
      * Reproduce audio and sound effects
      * Create fade-in / fade-out effects with your sound FX and music!
      * Mix-up sound effects with music, using the 3 audio channels for both at the same time!
      * Draw strings and characters using ROM characters without using firmware.
      * Change the complete hardware palette and individual palette colours
      * Draw very fast tiles aligned with character lines in the screen.
-     * Change default screen video memory location (do hardware double buffering!)
+     * Change default screen video memory location
+     * Do hardware double buffering and scrolling effects.
      * Synchronize with VSYNC
      * Change Video Modes (0, 1, 2 and undocumented mode 3!)
      * Measure performance of your game loop (and know how many free CPU cycles you still have for doing more things in your routines!)
      * Scan the keyboard for pressed keys with the fastest keyboard scanning routine available!
      * Disable and re-enable firmware operation at will
      * Enable and disable lower and higher ROM access
+     * Easily manage and draw tilemaps in the screen
      * Optimize array storage using bitarrays (arrays of 1-bit, 2-bit and 4-bit elements available!)
+     * Easily hook a user function to system interrupts to generate timers and events and automatically do frequency related tasks
+     * Locate parts of your code and data in specify memory places
+     * Generate custom-quality random number sequences

    However, CPCtelera is much more than a low-level library.
 CPCtelera comes with a complete build system for easing your project creation and management.
 CPCtelera offers you:
-     * Integrated set of compiling and generation tools (SDCC 3.4.3, iDSK 0.13, Hex2Bin 2.0, 2cdt)
+     * Integrated set of compiling and generation tools (SDCC 3.5.5, iDSK 0.13, Hex2Bin 2.0, 2cdt)
      * Easy and automated project creation and management
      * Automatic generation of CDT and DSK files
      * Program completely in C, completely in Assembler or mix both languages at will.
 You won't even have to touch a line of the build system!